Fruit Tart Vanilla Cupcakes

 I normally go for chocolate, but I would bypass chocolate for these cupcakes any day. 🙂

 There are (4) delicious components to these fruit tart cupcakes:

 Every one of these components are what make these cupcakes so special!
 The cupcakes are filled with pastry cream to give them the full fruit tart effect, and they’re topped with fresh whipped cream and decorative fresh fruit to make them look so festive and perfect for spring.

 I needed some quality ingredients to make these delicious cupcakes, and I was in good hands with Clover Stornetta Farms.
 I used their milk, butter, eggs, and heavy whipping cream for these cupcakes, which is a big reason why they turned out as perfectly as they did.
 Quality is key, after all. 🙂

 Now, let’s discuss these cupcakes.
-I adapted this vanilla cupcake recipe from my Red Velvet Cheesecake Cupcakes recipe, and I’m so happy with how light and fluffy they are.
-I’ll be using them as the base for many recipes to come, so be warned. 🙂
+They’re incredibly light and fluffy, and I’ll be using them as the base for many recipes to come.

 - 1 cup Clover Stornetta Farms whole milk